 Markets and Subjects Analyzed

 This body of research will measure and forecast the amount of new data created and stored across the globe annually.
 The research will segment data creation across a number of metrics, including the location of data creation, the type of device creating and/or storing data, cloud and noncloud, data type, data creator and/or custodian, and structured versus unstructured, and AI related.
-Further, this service will track the shipments and installed base of storage by five media types (HDD, SSD, NVM-NAND, NVM-other, optical, and tape) and how much of the installed base of storage is being utilized to store data.
+Further, this service will track the shipments and installed base of storage by six media types (HDD, SSD, NVM-NAND, NVM-other, optical, and tape) and how much of the installed base of storage is being utilized to store data.